Stone Town & Prison Island Tour - Photo 1

 Stone Town & Prison Island Tour

-Explore two significant locations in Zanzibar on this tour of Stone Town and Prison Island.
+Explore two of the most important places in Zanzibar on this tour of Stone Town and Prison Island.
+There's so much to be discovered.
 Walking Tour of Stone Town & Boat Ride to Prison Island.

 • 6 hours

-Explore two significant locations in Zanzibar on this tour of Stone Town and Prison Island.
+Explore two of the most important places in Zanzibar on this tour of Stone Town and Prison Island.
+There's so much to be discovered.

 Walking Tour of Stone Town & Boat Ride to Prison Island

-You will be picked up from your hotel in Zanzibar at the scheduled time, followed by a visit to Stone Town, the historic center of the island's capital, to begin the guided walking tour.
+You'll be picked up from your hotel on the island of Zanzibar at the scheduled time and we'll head to Stone Town, the historic center of the island's capital for a guided walking tour.

-During the walk, you will learn about the history and architecture of various emblematic sights.
-Highlights include the House of Wonders, which houses the Museum of History and Culture of Zanzibar and the Swahili Coast; the Palace Museum; the Old Fort; and the Anglican Cathedral, where you will view the monument to the slaves.
+We will walk through the streets of Stone Town, covering the history and architecture of significant sights, including the House of Wonders which houses the Museum of History and Culture of Zanzibar and the Swahili Coast, the Palace Museum, the Old Fort, and the Anglican Cathedral where we will view the monument to the slaves.

-Following the walking tour, you will proceed to the port for a 20-minute boat ride to Prison Island.
-Initially used as a prison for rebellious slaves, it later served as a quarantine station for yellow fever.
-Currently, it is a tourist resort featuring a collection of endangered giant tortoises.
+After the walking tour, we will head to the port for a 20-minute boat ride to Prison Island, formerly a prison for rebellious slaves and later a quarantine station for yellow fever.
+Currently, it is a tourist resort home to a collection of endangered giant tortoises.

 Hotel pickup

-Downtown Stone TownWestern area: Bububu, Mbweni, Chukwani, Kama, Mangapwani, Fumba, ChuiniNorthern area: Kidoti, Kendwa, NungwiEastern area: Matemwe, Pwani Mchangani, Kiwengwa, Pongwe, Chwaka, UroaSouthern area: Makunduchi, Kizimkazi, Jambiani, Paje, Dongwe, Pingwe, Bwejuu, Michamvi.
+Downtown Stone TownWestern area: Bububu, Mbweni, Chukwani, Kama, Mangapwani, Fumba and ChuiniNorthern area: Kidoti, Kendwa, NungwiEastern area: Matemwe, Pwani Mchangani, Kiwengwa, Pongwe, Chwaka and UroaSouthern area: Makunduchi, Kizimkazi, Jambiani, Paje, Dongwe, Pingwe, Bwejuu and Michamvi.

 Included